-The Company's potentially dilutive securities, which include options, unvested restricted shares and unvested RSUs, have been excluded from the computation of diluted net loss per share attributable to common shareholders as the effect would be to reduce the net loss per share attributable to common shareholders.
+The Company's potentially dilutive securities, which include share options, unvested restricted shares and unvested RSUs, have been excluded from the computation of diluted net loss per share attributable to common shareholders as the effect would be to reduce the net loss per share attributable to common shareholders.
 Therefore, the weighted average number of common shares outstanding used to calculate both basic and diluted net loss per share attributable to common shareholders is the same.
 The Company excluded the following potential common shares, presented based on amounts outstanding at each period end, from the computation of diluted net loss per share attributable to common shareholders for the periods indicated because including them would have had an anti-dilutive effect:

 As of December 31,

-2019 2018
+2020 2019 2018

-Options to purchase common shares 5,960,939 877,219
+Share options to purchase common shares 9,958,858 8,491,734 5,960,939

+Unvested restricted common shares 877,219

-Unvested restricted share units 328,296
+Unvested RSUs 205,312 328,296

-8,820,030 6,838,158
+10,164,170 8,820,030 6,838,158